 The billing and payment process related to health care services can be complex and confusing.
 We want to make it as easy as possible to understand your health care costs at Wake Forest Baptist.
 We strive to deliver the highest quality of care while ensuring we offer you the financial information required to make informed decisions.

 Most patients are covered by either private health insurance, Medicare or Medicaid.
 Private health insurance companies, as well as Medicare and Medicaid, receive what are called allowable reimbursements from Wake Forest Baptist Health.
-We list these allowable reimbursements for our five largest health insurance companies as well as for Medicare and Medicaid.

 If you have health insurance, the allowable reimbursement is what must be paid for treatment.
 Depending on your health insurance benefit policy, you may be responsible for paying all or part of that allowable reimbursement.